Hercules1337/hercules1337.github.io/HTB/ProgressiveNotes.md

 _$~xfreerdp /v:10.129.1.13 /u:administrator /cert:ignore --> enter blank password --> successfully entered RDP session_

 ## 6. Preignition
+- NGINX is a high-performance, open-source web server and reverse proxy server.
+It's widely used to serve websites, APIs, and static files.
+- NGINX delivers web pages to your browser and can also forward requests to backend services (like APIs or databases).
-Directory busting is a method used during web reconnaissance to discover hidden directories and files on a web server by brute-forcing common paths using a wordlist.
+- Directory busting is a method used during web reconnaissance to discover hidden directories and files on a web server by brute-forcing common paths using a wordlist.
-Tools for Directory Busting
+**Tools for Directory Busting**

 | Tool        | Description                           |
 | :---------- | :------------------------------------ |